The Richmond Food Recovery Network

 Provide 50,000kg of feed to Richmond’s hobby farmers

 Food For Meals

 Food For Animal Feed

 Food For Compost

-Suppliers, Processors, Retailers – if you need:
+Suppliers, Processors, Retailers – if you have:

 Used Kitchen Equipment